-Ironhorse Resources, Inc. (IR), established in 1990, runs six railroads, and also operates various transloading, warehousing and trucking solutions.
+Ironhorse Resources, Inc. (IR), established in 1990, runs multiple railroads, and also operates various transloading, warehousing and trucking solutions.

 In 1993, IR began operating Rio Valley Switching Company (RVSC), a railroad located in Southern Texas.
 This line, which is about 74 miles long, has about 70 customers and serves the cities of Harlingen, McAllen, Edinburg, Santa Rosa and Mission, Texas.
 In order to serve the increasing volume at RVSC, transloading, bulk liquids transfers, trucking and warehousing services were added through the construction and operation of warehouses in Donna, TX and McAllen, TX .
 These services are managed by IHR Transload and IHR Transport (IHRT).
 The IHR Transload property Donna encompasses roughly 35 acres including several buildings that are used for expanded warehouse capabilities and locomotive maintenance.
 IHR Transload also operates a bulk liquids corn sweetener terminal in McAllen.
 Additionally, IHRT operates the Rio Valley Intermodal Gateway on behalf of the Union Pacific Railroad which expands intermodal services to the Valley and Mexico.
 RVSC controls many additional properties throughout this region to support additional growth and development.